2005 Pittsburgh Steelers season: Week 5 (Monday October 10, 2005): at San Diego Chargers

+The Steelers returned to Monday night football for the first time since 2003 after being exiled for a year due to the 6–10 record.
 Jeff Reed booted a 40-yard field goal with :06 remaining to lift the Steelers to a win, but a play late in the game caused star quarterback Ben Roethlisberger to leave with a hyperextended knee and left his availability for the following week in doubt.
 The hit came from Charger rookie defensive lineman Luis Castillo and forced Roethlisberger to the sideline, and backup Charlie Batch merely handed off to Jerome Bettis three times to set up Reed's kick.